Mastering the Art of the Down Payment

 Here's why the 20 percent rule of thumb endures: If you put down less than 20 percent, your lender will require that you pay for something called mortgage insurance.
 This coverage protects the lender (not you) in case you default on your loan, but monthly mortgage insurance premiums can cost hundreds or even thousands of dollars a year.

 So mortgage insurance creates a strong incentive to cobble together a 20 percent down payment.
-It’s also a high hurdle for potential buyers struggling to pay student loans and cope with rising rents.
-The typical American home sold in September fetched more than $245,000, and a 20 percent down payment equates to just under $50,000.
+It's also a high hurdle for potential buyers struggling to pay student loans and cope with rising rents.
+The typical American home sold in September 2019 fetched more than $272,000, and a 20 percent down payment tops $50,000.